karineek/AccelerQ/README.md

 ### Python Packages

-Please take a look at the dependencies in the requirements.txt file.
+Please take a look at the dependencies in the requirements.txt file as well as some ad-hoc solutions in the Dockerfile and the Docker image.

+Python package installations tend to break easily (in general).
+Please contact us if you require further help.

 ### Setup Troubleshooting